kkreine/garden-helper-app/README.md

 **In progress**

 This is a React-based web application for home gardeners.
-Functionality includes searchign for plants by season and location and search for plants by name.
-Workign towards adding a calendar feature.
+Functionality includes searching for plants by season and location and search for plants by name.
+Working towards adding a calendar feature.